MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 You can use Azure Backup to back up and restore Azure VM disks.

 Azure Backup allows automated backups of VM disk images stored in Azure Storage.
-Backups are application consistent, ensuring backed up data is transactionally consistent and that applications will boot up post-restore.
+Backups are application consistent, ensuring backed-up data is transactionally consistent and that applications will start post-restore.

-Azure Backup supports locally redundant storage (LRS) to replicate multiple copies of your backup data within a datacenter if a local hardware failure occurs.
-If a regional outage occurs, Azure Backup also supports geo-redundant storage (GRS), replicating your backup data to a secondary paired region.
+Azure Backup supports locally redundant storage (LRS) to replicate multiple copies of backup data within a datacenter if a local hardware failure occurs.
+If a regional outage occurs, Azure Backup also supports geo-redundant storage (GRS), which replicates backup data to a secondary paired region.

-Azure Backup encrypts data in-transit using AES-256.
-Backed-up data at rest is encrypted using [Azure Storage encryption](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).
+Azure Backup encrypts data in transit by using AES-256.
+Backed-up data at rest is encrypted through [Azure Storage encryption](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).

 Contoso will use Azure Backup with GRS on all production VMs to ensure that workload data is backed up and can be quickly restored if a disruption occurs.
 For more information, see [An overview of Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).